a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
 Copy the folder.
 Select the file in the copied folder.
 File > Get Info.
 Verify that the file creation and modification dates match the original.

+* Launch DeskTop.
+Create a new folder.
+Select the folder, and use Special > Lock.
+Add a file to the folder.
+Ensure that the file is not locked.
+Select the folder, and use File > Delete.
+Click OK to confirm the deletion.
+When a prompt is shown to confirm deleting a locked file, verify that the folder's path is visible in the progress dialog.
+* Launch DeskTop.
+Create a new folder.
+Create a second folder inside it.
+Select the second folder, and use Special > Lock.
+Add a file to the second folder.
+Ensure that the file is not locked.
+Select the first folder, and use File > Delete.
+Click OK to confirm the deletion.
+When a prompt is shown to confirm deleting a locked file, verify that the second folder's path is visible in the progress dialog.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.